SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 - Giving an episiotomy, which is a surgical cut at the vaginal opening during childbirth.
 This is generally not a routine method.
 It’s only done when a larger opening would be helpful during birth.

-- Performing a C-section to prevent the baby’s shoulders from getting stuck in the pelvis.
+- Performing a Cesarean delivery to prevent the baby’s shoulders from getting stuck in the pelvis.

 Treatment for Postpartum Shoulder Dystocia Side Effects